neilhewitt/K8090-Managed-Client/README.md

 ## The Event Jumper ##

 If this jumper on the board is set to ON, then button presses do not affect the relays, but the ***OnButtonStateChange*** event is still fired.
 This is useful if you attach separate buttons to the button interface port on the board, so you can intercept a button press in software and react accordingly.

-## Relay index order ##

-All methods / properties / values identifying relays by index are based on the **bits in the mask byte used to specify them** which means they are 0-7 and **not** 1-8 as numbered on the K8090 board.
-Also, because the bit index order is **right to left**, relay 0 (bit 0) is the **right-most** or least-significant bit, whereas the relays on the board are labelled from **left to right** and the relay labelled '1' corresponds to **bit 7** in the mask byte, '2' to **bit 6**, and so on.
-You should take account of this when programming the board and identifying which relays to manipulate or else you will be switching on and off the wrong relays!

 ## Acknowledgements ##